epn-vespa/tutorials/ExPRES-tutorial/ExPRES-Tutorial.md

 **Command panel**
 Its main purpose is to permits the user to manage simulation files (Load, save, delete,...) and the simulation runs (submit, follow, get results).
 The simulation whose parameters are currently on the right simulation panel can be saved by clicking on *Save* and the simulation can be run by clicking on *Submit*.
-The saved simulations can be displayed by clicking on the expand button ￼ Load.
+The saved simulations can be displayed by clicking on the expand button *Load*.
 Then, a simulation can be loaded by clicking on the simulation name.
-The queue can be viewed by clicking on the expand button ￼ Queue.
+The queue can be viewed by clicking on the expand button *Queue*.
 Simulations can be either Running or Waiting.

-The results can be accessed by clicking on the expand button ￼ Results.
+The results can be accessed by clicking on the expand button *Results*.
 Then the data can be viewed by clicking on their name.
-The XML outputs, which follows the IVOA VOTable standard can be shared with third-party VO applications though the SAMP protocol by clicking on the ￼ icon.
+The XML outputs, which follows the IVOA VOTable standard can be shared with third-party VO applications though the SAMP protocol by clicking on the icon.
 This can be used to display the results in SILFE.
-To use the SAMP capabilities, it is necessary to connect to a SAMP hub by clicking on the SAMP icon ￼ .
+To use the SAMP capabilities, it is necessary to connect to a SAMP hub by clicking on the SAMP icon.
 It can be disconnected by clicking at the same location on the icon.
 If no SAMP hub is running, you will be asked whether you want to run one from the astrojs@github repository.

 **Simulation Setup panel**